dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

   - this means we stymie an already stifled discussion
     - we can't really make suggestions without causing possibly significant changes in behavior

+      viable strategy requires secrecy, but what
+          i'm saying if no one knows the goals we are pushing towards with resolving illegal immigration, how can they know how to react?

 - whenever we do decide on something, we have to be careful as to how we present it and announce it.